ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/getting-started.rst

 This quick start demonstrates the capabilities of the Ray cluster.
 Using the Ray cluster, we'll take a sample application designed to run on a laptop and scale it up in the cloud.
 Ray will launch clusters and scale Python with just a few commands.

-For launching a Ray cluster manually, you can refer to the `on-premise cluster setup <./user-guides/launching-clusters/on-premises.html>`_ guide.
+For launching a Ray cluster manually, you can refer to the :ref:`on-premise cluster setup <on-prem>` guide.

 About the demo
 --------------